 To date we’ve eradicated only one human disease: smallpox.
 But dedicated health workers around the globe are closing in on others.
-Guinea worm, which once afflicted millions, will soon be gone for good.
-And efforts are underway to wipe out or control polio, malaria, lymphatic filariasis and onchocerciasis, also known as river blindness.
+Guinea worm disease and polio, which once afflicted millions, could soon be gone for good.
+And efforts are underway to wipe out malaria, river blindness and lymphatic filariasis, also known as elephantiasis.

 It won’t be easy, but through research, international cooperation, health education—and sheer determination—the suffering caused by these diseases may soon be a distant memory.

 Eliminating a disease from a particular area is a first step to eradicating it globally.
 Governments all over the world are working hard to wipe out Guinea worm disease, polio, river blindness, lymphatic filariasis and malaria on the national level—and many have been successful.

 Once a country stops transmission of a disease, a period of surveillance is necessary for several years—to make sure the infection is completely gone.
 Only then can the country apply to the World Health Organization to be certified as having officially eliminated the disease.

 Learn more about eradicable diseases.